Install on Shared-hosting (Godaddy, Bluehost or similar)¶

 You can install OpenCATS right to your shared hosting account!
 This way OpenCATS will be web accessible from any computer and multiple users, without the hassle of setting up and running a server.

 These instructions will walk you through setting up OpenCATS on a Godaddy hosting account.
 Major web-hosts should be a similar process, though you may have to search and make small tweaks.

 There are benefits and down-sides to running your OpenCATS system through a shared hosting account.
 The main benefit is that OpenCATS will be web accessible to any user from any location, and not limited to your local machine.
 You will however lose the resume-indexing tools with a shared-hosting environment.
 Which means that resumes will NOT be keyword searchable.

 As this documentation gets updated, the OpenCATS version in the images may not match the OpenCATS versions discussed in the documentation.

 Click this link to download the OpenCATS files, we will need them later:

-Scroll down to the “files” section and click “File Manager”.
+Towards the top, find the “files” section and click “File Manager”.

 It will open up a new tab in your browser.

 Double click on your main web directory (mine is listed as public _html)